deepakrajpoot00/Basic-Ransomware-Simulator/README.md

-# ransomware-example
+# Ransomware Simulator

 A simple demonstration tool to simulate a ransomware attack locally

 ## ⚠️ Disclaimer ⚠️

 This software is made just for demonstration and study purposes.
 If you want to run it locally for tests, take care of what directories you decide to encrypt.
-The software is distributed in MIT license.
 Its use is free, however the author doesn't take responsibility for any illegal use of the code by 3rd parties.

 ## Setup